cambrozak/bpl001/doc/00-lesson-plan.md

 https://www.pololu.com/docs/0J63/all#5.2

 ##Update Zumo Libraries
-The Zumo examples will appear in the main menu dropdowns once this step is complete.
+The Zumo examples will appear in the Examples menu once this step is complete.

 1. Run the Arduino IDE
 2. Open the Library Mangeger from the main menu: Sketch > Include Library... > Manage Libraries